-Compare AdWords Express and AdWords
+Compare AdWords Express and Google Ads

-There’s no advantage to using both advertising products at the same time.
-Using both AdWords and AdWords Express can complicate your ad management and cause your ads to compete against each other, so we recommend using only one of these advertising tools at a time.
+Because using both Google Ads and AdWords Express can complicate your ad management and cause your ads to compete against one another, using only one of these advertising tools at a time is recommended.

 Below, we describe both products to help you find the best option for your business.
-Click on either product name to read a brief overview.AdWords Express
+Click either product name to read a brief overview.AdWords Express

 - Pay only when someone clicks your ad